printfcoder/stack-rpc-tutorials/examples/middle-practices/micro-new/README.md

    micro new [command options] [arguments...]

 OPTIONS:
-   --namespace "go.micro"                       Namespace for the service e.g com.example
-   --type "srv"                                 Type of service e.g api, fnc, srv, web --fqdn                                       FQDN of service e.g com.example.srv.service (defaults to namespace.type.alias)
-   --alias                                      Alias is the short name used as part of combined name if specified --plugin [--plugin option --plugin option]   Specify plugins e.g --plugin=registry=etcd:broker=nats or use flag multiple times
-   --gopath                                     Create the service in the gopath.
+   --namespace value  Namespace for the service e.g com.example (default: "go.micro") --type value       Type of service e.g api, fnc, srv, web (default: "srv") --fqdn value       FQDN of service e.g com.example.srv.service (defaults to namespace.type.alias) --alias value      Alias is the short name used as part of combined name if specified --plugin value     Specify plugins e.g --plugin=registry=etcd:broker=nats or use flag multiple times --gopath           Create the service in the gopath.
 Defaults to true.
 ```

 当我们创建新服务时，有两点我们要确认